tcerqueira/docker-pm-class/README.md

 ```
 docker exec -it ros bash
 ```
 > You only have to start the container once unless an exception was thrown.
-In that case you need to restart it.
+In that case you need to restart it (`docker start ros`).
 >